data2viz/data2viz/docs/background/api-and-dsl.md

 ![Colors factories](../img/api-and-dsl2.png)

-All these functions are constructors for Colors using different color spaces: hcl,hsl, lab, lch, rgb, etc. The IDE is proposing this code because it is valid code for fill variable affectation.
+All these functions are factories of Colors using different color spaces: hcl,hsl, lab, lch, rgb, etc. The IDE is proposing this code because it is valid code for fill variable affectation.